 Sales Training.
 If your consignment or resale shop is open on Mondays, you may see some last-minute costume shoppers.
 As far as you’re concerned, Halloween is over and you’re headed full steam ahead to the biggest shopping season of the year.
 Set up definitive times for sales training for your employees and review policies for such things as shoplifting.
-Read Be Prepared for Shoplifters.
+Read How to tackle the elephant in the room…theft.
 Make sure they’re familiar with the current brands of merchandise you offer and how to cross sell products.
 If you’re going to add extended hours for the holidays, now is the time to begin promoting those.
 Your Shop Small and holiday hours signage should be in your window.
 Stay steady on all of your social media.
 If you’re struggling for ideas, post pics of new employees, tweet photos from a different angle of items that haven’t sold yet or take a funny team selfie.

 Week 7 Monday, November 5

 Exceptional customer service.
 Begin your donation drive this week.
 Be sure your staff is thankful and recognizes everyone who takes the opportunity to donate.
 Take photos of your staff with shoppers who are donating.
 If you have chosen not to do a donation drive, have your staff tie in with the season of thanks in a special way.
 For instance, they can hand out “Thank You” cards with return incentives.
 Read 3 sure fire consignment cross-selling and upselling tips.
 Schedule team sales goals, holiday parties and sales rewards for recognizing exceptional customer service during the Christmas holiday.
 In-store holiday signage that gives clear instructions should be ready to be put up in a week.
 Determine your top 25 – 50 customers and send them a special invitation for holiday shopping.
 All of your Shop Small Saturday plans should be finalized and clearly explained to your staff.